What are “out of pocket” expenses?

 What if I am having trouble paying my bills?

 We are happy to offer you a variety of payment plan options, all at no interest.
-We accept Mastercard, Visa and Discover for your convenience.
+We accept Mastercard, Visa, Discover and American Express for your convenience.
 Contact our Patient Financial Services office for assistance at 507-646-1399.

 Can I pay my bill online?